Preferred Minimally Invasive Spine Surgery in Las Vegas

 Minimally Invasive Spine Surgery and Its Effectiveness

 When you hear the word “surgery,” you likely feel at least a hint of apprehension.
 Thanks to decades of ingenuity, however, surgery success rates have gone way up, changing the way people think about certain procedures.
-Minimally invasive surgery—which is designed to have a minimal negative impact on patients—stands at the forefront of modern surgery techniques.
+Our minimally invasive surgery in Las Vegas is designed to have a minimal negative impact on patients—stands at the forefront of modern surgery techniques.

 A few years ago, the primary and traditional method to operate during spine surgery would have been open surgery, which means the operated area has to be opened via an incision so that the affected area can be viewed and easily accessed.
 One of the disadvantages of this method is that during open surgery, pulling back the muscles can potentially damage soft tissue, as it’s difficult to precisely pinpoint the anatomy the surgeon wants to retract.
 This in turn can lead to a longer recovery period and could also cause scarring.
 Another potential drawback to open spine surgery is that there’s a greater chance of infection during the recovery period, as well as increased back pain.

-Minimally invasive surgery has a number of benefits over traditional procedures.
+Minimally spine surgery in Las Vegas has a number of benefits over traditional procedures.
 During your initial consultation, be sure to ask your spine surgeon any questions you have about minimally invasive, technology-assisted surgery.